pangpang20/gaussdb-python/docs/api/crdb.rst

 `crdb` -- CockroachDB support
 =============================

-.. module:: psycopg.crdb
+.. module:: gaussdb.crdb

 .. versionadded:: 3.1

 CockroachDB_ is a distributed database using the same fronted-backend protocol of PostgreSQL.
-As such, Psycopg can be used to write Python programs interacting with CockroachDB.
+As such, GaussDB can be used to write Python programs interacting with CockroachDB.

 .. _CockroachDB: https://www.cockroachlabs.com/

-Opening a connection to a CRDB database using `psycopg.connect()` provides a largely working object.
-However, using the `psycopg.crdb.connect()` function instead, Psycopg will create more specialised objects and provide a types mapping tweaked on the CockroachDB data model.
+Opening a connection to a CRDB database using `gaussdb.connect()` provides a largely working object.
+However, using the `gaussdb.crdb.connect()` function instead, GaussDB will create more specialised objects and provide a types mapping tweaked on the CockroachDB data model.